• Skip to primary navigation

 Notes

 Fresh tomatoes: The larger your tomatoes the better.
-Best made with the large Coeur de Boeuf French tomatoes (or Marmande), as they have less seeds.
-However, round tomatoes are great too - just discard the seeds so that no extra liquid leaks into the pastry.
+Best made with the large Coeur de Boeuf French tomatoes (Marmande or heirloom), as they have less seeds.
+However, round tomatoes are great too - but more juicy, so just discard the seeds so that no extra liquid leaks into the pastry.

 Nutrition per serving per % daily value: 14g protein, 30% total fat, 16% dietary fibre, 7% total carbohydrate.